 The FSA provides a range of dashboards which we compile from information that we hold to inform stakeholders about various aspects of Food and Feed Regulation and Safety.
 We will collect information from you when you register to access those service including name, email address, job role, employers name and password and provide you with Terms and Conditions and a Privacy Notice at the Point of Service.
 You can access it on the The Privacy Notice for Users Registering for Access to FSA Dashboards page.

 The information we present in a dashboard, and who we share that information with, is dependent on the purpose of the dashboard.
-We may combine and analyse information obtained in the course of our regulatory functions, for example about sole traders and businesses, together with information we have obtained from public and private sources.
+We may combine and analyse information obtained in the course of our regulatory functions, for example about sole traders and businesses, both in the UK and Internationally, together with information we have obtained from public and private sources.
 We may gather information from publicly available sources such as websites and make use of web scraping software to carry out our legal powers including for the purpose of helping us evaluate risk.

 We do this in line with the exercise of official authority vested in us under the Food Standards Act and the performance of a task carried out in the public interest.

 Other services accessed through websites that we operate

 From time to time we may provide access to other services through our websites or request feedback in survey linked to through our website.
 Where these involve the collection of personal information, we will provide you with a specific Privacy Notice at the point of service or we may update this Policy.